microsoft/FluidFramework/BREAKING.md

 ### get-container API changed
 The signature of methods `getTinyliciousContainer` and `getFRSContainer` exported from the `get-container` package has been changed to accomodate the new container create flow.
 Both methods now return a tuple of the container instance and container ID associated with it.
 The `documentId` parameter is ignored when a new container is requested.
 Client applications need to use the ID returned by the API.
 The `get-container` API is widely used in multiple sample applications across the repository.
 All samples were refactored to reflect the change in the API.
 External samples consuming these methods should be updated accordingly.

+### SharedCell serialization
+`SharedCell` serialization format has changed.
+Values stored from previous versions will be broken.

 ## 0.49 Breaking changes
 - [Deprecated dirty document events and property removed from ContainerRuntime](#deprecated-dirty-document-events-and-property-removed-from-containerruntime)